-This chapter gives tables of recommended support spacings, and the maximum roof length for pitch and rainfall intensity for LYSAGHT ZENITH $^{\text{\tiny{M}}}$ products.
+This manual provides tables for spans and capacities as well as the maximum roof length for pitch and rainfall intensity for LYSAGHT ZENITH[TM] cyclonic roofing products.

 The appropriate design will depend on your particular needs and circumstances.
 You should get advice from the relevant specialists where required.